 Planning for Future Heat

 For farmers and ranchers, many options are available.
 Farmers can take measures to be prepared for working in extreme heat, such as changing work schedules to avoid the hottest times of the day and providing cooling and shade stations for workers.
 For crops, they can plant varieties that mature at different times of the year to prevent total loss if heat waves come early or late in the season (e.g., cherries).
-Farmer can also improve soil health which increases water holding capacity and makes plants more resilient to extreme heat.
+Farmers can also improve soil health which increases water holding capacity and makes plants more resilient to extreme heat.

 They can also install cooling systems on their farms such as shade nets or water misting systems to help both workers and crops.
 For crops, some of these cooling systems can be monitored via smartphone applications and even smartphone cameras.
 Shade and misting can also help ranchers to keep herds cool during heat waves.
 In addition to these tools, ranchers help cattle cool down by reducing high-energy foods and providing plentiful cool, clean water.